 Hello friends, family, and fellow travelers,

 I invite you to use this Yak Board to learn about course updates and to post questions of your own.
 Please don’t be shy, ask any questions you have—as you’re probably not the only one.
 This will be our forum for communication leading up to our course, and we encourage friends and family to check in often.
 We’ll be posting important updates about packing, itinerary, pre-course readings, assignments, and more in the weeks to come.
-You can even subscribe to receive updates about the course so you don’t miss out on a new post.
-We will also have a webinar on Tuesday, August 20th in which I will be talking about the course and important preparation information, so please join me then!
+You can even subscribe to receive updates so you don’t miss out on a new post.
+We will have a webinar on Thursday, August 20th at 4pm MT in which I will be talking about the course and important preparation information, so please join me then!

 During the semester I will not be traveling with your group but I look forward to supporting your journey from afar as you travel alongside close friends of mine and visit special places that have defined my life.
 Colorado has been my home for most of my life where I have worked as a teacher and outdoor educator for many years.
 I have had the privilege of exploring canyons, floating waterways, and trekking through the mountains of the Southwest.
 My time abroad traveling and working in Latin America led me to Where There Be Dragons where I instructed courses in Bolivia, Peru, and Guatemala and later supported the administrative team in my many roles throughout the years.